 Team Blitz #2083 is from Conifer, Colorado.
 We are based at Conifer High School but we welcome students from Evergreen and Platte Canyon High School as well as home schooled students.
-If you are interested in joining our team or learning more, please click here.
+You can find an interest form for joining the club here: Interest Form

-We could not have attended both of these without the support of our Sponsors, Conifer High School, our Mentors and our families.
+We can not do these without the support of our Sponsors, Conifer High School, our Mentors and our families.

 See you on the competition field!

 While the robots are designed and built by students, guidance is provided by adult mentors.
 We’re always on the lookout for additional mentors.
 While engineering expertise is helpful (think electrical, mechanical, or programming), we also need non-engineering mentors (NEMOs) that can contribute in non-technical ways such as marketing, organizing, fundraising, and team building, just to name a few!

 Conifer High School is our chartering organization, but we welcome students from the surrounding foothill communities such as Evergreen, Morrison, Pine, and Bailey as well as homeschooled students.
 We design, build, and program robots from scratch.
 We love building robots and having fun!
 The team work, engineering, planning and time management skills we learn are an excellent bonus!
 Join us!